 Asana offers a free plan that should suffice the project management needs of small businesses.

-You can also get a customized Enterprise plan with support for SSO and ask for a quote.
+You can also get a customized Enterprise plan with support for SSO.

 Teamwork is a kanban-based project management suite offering advanced reporting features — all within the same kanban board-like intuitive interface as Trello.
 Its Workload feature helps manage resources and identify risks at the outset of projects to get better prepared for completing projects.